 You're currently on:

-- How to Prevent the Most Common Snowboarding Injuries
+- Most Common Snowboarding Injuries

 The Most Common Snowboarding Injuries and How to Prevent Them

 Snowboarding has become a very popular winter sport over the past decade.
 More and more people taking up snowboarding and they are discovering that the sport of snowboarding comes with it its share of injuries.
 When snowboarders fall, they tend to fall on their hands, knees, shoulders or heads.

 You might experience pain from snowboarding if you are suffering from one of these common injuries: